 Inform PSMFC, in advance if possible, of situations that cause the PIT-tag system to become inoperable (e.g., power outages) or that could result in confounding the interpretation of PIT-tag data (e.g., bypassing fish from raceways to the river, operating in primary bypass mode without an operational full-flow detector, emergency dewatering).

+2.3.2.5.
+Dewatering Structures (PDW and SDW)

+Brush cleaners and air burst systems operating correctly.
+The frequency of screen cleaning should be set as necessary by the project biologist to maintain clean screens.

+If utilizing the automatic cleaning system, inspect as determined by the project biologist (but at least once per 12-hour shift unless coordinated differently) to ensure that the cleaning system is operating correctly and is clear of debris.
+The project biologist will determine the frequency of automatic cleaning to maintain a clean system.

+Hand clean side screens if necessary to maintain clean screens.

+Check overflow weirs to make sure they are operating correctly; perform maintenance as required.

+There should be no gaps between screen panels or damaged panels in the floor and side screens.
+Screen panels in place and tightly secured.

+Lights at the dewatering structures should be turned off at night, unless needed for personnel access, to encourage fish to move downstream volitionally.

 2.4.2.
 Adult Facilities - Fish Passage Season (March 1 – December 31).

 2.4.2.13.
 Adult Trap Holding Tanks.
 Protocols for operating the adult trap for research and other activities are covered in Appendix G. This criterion supplements that appendix and governs use of the holding tanks for research or broodstock collection and water supply.
-The water supply for the trap comes from the diffuser water supply at the top of the ladder and trap operations can affect the amount of water in the ladder proper.
-Operating all six holding tanks may require that modifications be made to the auxiliary water supply.
+The trap has two water supply sources, one from diffuser #14 and one from the JBS main water supply line for the transportation facility.
+Only one water supply source shall be used at any given time to avoid pressure differences between the two systems adversely impacting the other water supply source and connected systems.
+The diffuser #14 water supply for the trap comes from the diffuser water supply at the top of the ladder.
+Trap operations can affect fish ladder criteria for water depth over the weirswhen diffuser #14 water supply is being used.
+Operating all six holding tanks with the diffuser #14 source may require that modifications be made to the diffuser #14 auxiliary water supply.
+The JBS adult trap water supply is fed from the primary dewaterer (PDW) via the water supply pipe adjacent to the adult trap attraction pool.

+Both water supplies should be available for use throughout the adult trap operating season.
+While the JBS water supply is capable of meeting adult trap water supply requirements the historic supply from diffuser 14 is required when the juvenile bypass system is not operational.

+Diffuser #14 and JBS water supplies will be inspected and repaired during the fish ladder winter maintenance period or as needed during the trapping season.

 Prior to and during the period of use of any holding tanks at the Adult Trap, the COE should inspect and clean if necessary the intake to the diffuser #14 auxiliary water supply.
-Additionally, the COE should inspect and repair potential sources of leakage in the diffuser #14 water supply.

-No holding tanks can be used prior to September 1 of each year if their usage affects the amount of water passing down the fish ladder and a water depth of less than 12 inches of water is maintained over the ladder weirs.
+If utilizing the diffuser #14 water supply, no holding tanks can be used prior to September 1 of each year if their usage affects the amount of water passing down the fish ladder and a water depth of less than 12 inches of water is maintained over the ladder weirs.
+JBS water supply does not impact fish ladder water depth over the weirs.